dcnieho/labManager/labManager-admin-server/README.md

 ## labManager v1.0.0
 System for managing multi-station multi-tenant lab setups - admin-server

+This package is part of the [labManager tools](https://github.com/dcnieho/labManager/tree/master), a collection of tools for managing behavioral research setups.
+Please see [here](https://github.com/dcnieho/labManager/tree/master) for more information.

 ### Example script
 An example script for running the labManager admin-server script is [provided here](https://github.com/dcnieho/labManager/tree/master/example-scripts/admin-server.py).